Overview of the Enrollment Process

 Interested in Transferring this School Year?

-Seven Oaks will accept transfer students throughout the 2018-2019 school year, subject to availability of seats.
+Seven Oaks will accept transfer students in the 2019-2020 school year through September 30, 2019, subject to availability of seats.
 In each case, students enrolling must follow the enrollment procedure set forth by the school.

 Would you like more information about the school?